Abdalla-Eldoumani/Abdalla-Eldoumani/README.md

 # 💫 About Me:
-i'm currently a computer science undergraduate at the university of calgary<br><br>I have 1+ years of experience in Fullstack Development
+I'm a computer science undergraduate at the University of Calgary<br><br>I have 1+ years of experience in Fullstack Development

 ## 🌐 Socials: